 They would make a perfect little after dinner treat when you want something that is satisfyingly sweet but can be served in little portions for guests to go back for seconds if they want.
 They are for absolute chocolate lovers who can handle a big chocolate hit.

-Whilst baked cheesecake is one of my ultimate favourites, it can get a bad rap and I must admit that I’ve never really had a good cheesecake brownie.
-All too often the cheesecake component is dry and crumbly and detracts from the glorious brownie.
-Here though, I was determined to make something that was equal in its goodness.
-That you could easily eat the cheesecake layer by itself and be just as satisfied as having them together.
-The key is to cook on a low oven temp and to make sure you don’t overcook them.
-The cheesecake layer should just be cooked.
+Whilst baked cheesecake is one of my ultimate favourites, it can get a bad rap and I must admit that I’d never really eaten a good cheesecake brownie.
+All too often the cheesecake component was dry and crumbly and detracted from the glorious brownie.
+I was determined to create a recipe that was equal in it’s cheesecake and brownie satisfaction….
+One that you could easily eat the cheesecake layer by itself and be just as satisfied as having with the brownie.
+The key is to cook on a low oven temp and make sure you don’t overcook it.
+The cheesecake layer should JUST be cooked.
 As soon as you see the edges really drying out, it is ready.
 A skewer will come out mostly clean and if there is a hint of cake on there it will have a ‘set’ texture’.

 140g butter, melted